 This list accepts silent movies, as well as movies with soundtracks.
 This list accepts any duration of movie, from short ones only a few seconds long to others that take several hours to view.
 This list accepts movies in black and white, full color, and any other color, any combination or variation.
 This list accepts movies first shown in a movie theater, on TV, as well as those first shown on the internet.
-This list includes dramas, comedies, some abstract splashes of color and shapes, some cartoons, some from all lands and times, and movies in any language including invented languages.
+This list includes dramas, comedies, some abstract splashes of color and shapes, some cartoons, some from almost every region and era, and movies in any language including invented languages.

 You might care about this list because it's a complete thought.
 There are scores of movie-lists that compile the favorite picks of numerous people, giving us the most popular picks of a set group, but that means that no matter how well-versed some people in the group might be, their individual lists get diluted, and we miss out on their rarest picks, picks that they might have chosen for the very fact that they think an important movie has been neglected!
 Then there are scores of favorite-lists by movie-makers, which sounds more promising, but these tend to only show the path of how the movie-makers came up with their individual styles, and don't really speak of cinema as a whole.
 Lastly, there are thousands, or millions of movie-lists by movie-lovers and critics but these seem plagued either by picks that are already popular or that are of one or a few particular genres.

 My list attempts to compile the best movies period, any genre, any length, any language, any subject matter, any era.
 I am looking at movies that propel the development of cinema, in terms of understanding our world, reality, each other, ourselves, as well as improving our engagement and communication with all of these.